The Bible calls it the “Kingdom of God”. Jesus taught a lot about it.

 I am becoming more aware of the power of The Spirit.
 When the Spirit is moving or speaking, people take notice.
 Just today, I was talking to a brother on the corner, and all I did was mention the word “spirit”, and this lady that past by, turned back and looked at us to hear what was being said.

 When we operate in the Spirit, we are able to partake in this “realm”.
-It’s not for us to get “fat” spiritually on, but to see the kingdom of God come, and come with power (the Holy Spirit).
-Power to move on people to extend God’s kingdom on earth as it is in heaven.
+It’s not for us to get “fat” spiritually on and toot our horns, but to see the kingdom of God come, and come with power (the Holy Spirit).
+It’s the “Power” to move on people to extend God’s kingdom “on earth as it is in heaven”.

 PREACHING THE KINGDOM OF GOD: